Why Melania Trump's vanishing act matters

 News Analysis

-She hasn't been seen with President Donald Trump at a public event as since May 10, four days before she underwent surgery for a kidney problem.
+She hasn't been seen with President Donald Trump at a public event since May 10, four days before she underwent a procedure for a kidney problem.
 She won't be at her husband's side for the G-7 economic meeting in Quebec City later this week, and she's not going to Singapore for his historic nuclear disarmament summit with North Korean leader Kim Jong Un.

-All of this has touched off a set of conspiracy theories, and a mini culture war, over Melania Trump's whereabouts, her physical condition and the status of her relationship with the president.
+All of this has touched off a set of conspiracy theories, and a miniature culture war, over Mrs. Trump's whereabouts, her physical condition and the status of her relationship with the president.
 And it's raised the question of the significance of the first lady to the president's state of mind and the functioning of the White House.

 Amid the speculation, Melania Trump's account tweeted last week.

-Not only did that not work to quell the chatter, but the language of the tweet — which mirrored President Trump's rhetorical tics — kicked off a new round of speculation about whether it had been written by her husband or someone who writes for him.
+Not only did that not work to quell the chatter, but the language of the tweet — which mirrored the president's rhetorical tics — kicked off a new round of speculation about whether it had been written by him or someone who writes for him.

-The reason Melania Trump has been out of the public eye lately — and won't travel to Quebec City or Singapore — could be as simple as her recovery from the surgery and a desire to avoid blood clotting on post-surgery flights.
+The reason Mrs. Trump has been out of the public eye lately — and won't travel to Quebec or Singapore — could be as simple as her recovery from the procedure and a desire to avoid blood clotting on flights.

 But for the left, there's a lot of appeal to the idea that the first lady has essentially been held hostage by her husband's presidency — unable to get away from him or the public spotlight — while he embarrasses her.

-Donald Trump acknowledged earlier this year that he compensated lawyer Michael Cohen for a hush payment to the adult film actress and director who says she had an affair with Trump while he was married to Melania.
-She has repeatedly rebuffed her husband's attempts to hold her hand in public.
+Trump acknowledged earlier this year that he had compensated lawyer Michael Cohen for a hush payment to the adult film actress and director who says she had an affair with Trump while he was married to Mrs. Trump, who has repeatedly rebuffed her husband's attempts to hold her hand in public.

 She would hardly be the only first lady to feel trapped by the position.

-As Kate Anderson Brower writes in her book "First Women: The Grace and Power of America's Modern First Ladies," it's been a common sentiment since the founding of the nation.
+As Kate Andersen Brower writes in her book "First Women: The Grace and Power of America's Modern First Ladies," it's been a common sentiment since the founding of the nation.

 "Martha Washington called herself a 'state prisoner,'" Brower writes.
 "Jacqueline Kennedy proclaimed: 'The one thing I do not want to be called is 'First Lady.'
 It sounds like a saddle horse.'
 And Michelle Obama says that living in the White House is like living in a 'really nice prison.'"

-Note: CORRECTION (June 4, 2018, 2:23 p.m., ET): An earlier version of this article misspelled the name of the author of "First Women: The Grace and Power of America’s Modern First Ladies."
-She is Kate Andersen Brower, not Anderson Brower.